b-lukaszuk/BS_wJ_eng/contents/bat_and_ball.md

 sc(s2)
 ```

-You may also compare you own solution with the one in the text (with
+You may compare your own solution with the one in this chapter's text (with
 explanations) of with [the code
 snippets](https://github.com/b-lukaszuk/BS_wJ_eng/tree/main/code_snippets/bat_and_ball)
 (without explanations).